TL;DR

 Runner-up

 Notion wins for most users due to its mature feature set, team collaboration capabilities, and extensive ecosystem.
 However, Anytype represents an important alternative for users who prioritize data privacy and ownership above all else.
-As Anytype matures, the gap may narrow, but in 2026, Notion remains the more capable and practical choice for most workflows.
+As Anytype matures and has introduced paid plans for additional features, the gap may narrow, but in mid-2026, Notion remains the more capable and practical choice for most workflows.

 Bottom Line: Choose Notion for team collaboration, databases, and integrations.
 Choose Anytype for data privacy, offline use, and open-source values.